Rush Limbaugh, The Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 All Obama cares about is that every day, the general direction of the country is toward where he wants to go.

-The day-to-day minutiae and the problems and the apparent failures of what he's trying to do, irrelevant.
+The day-to-day minutiae and the problems and the apparent failures of what he's trying to do, irrelevant because the chaos and the dismantling is the success.

 These guys don't know what they're doing.

-All they care about is that it gets so bad that there is a clamor for the government to fix it by having a single payer system, even if people don't know what they're asking for.
+All they care about is that it gets so bad that there is a clamor for the government to fix it by having a single-payer system, even if people don't know what they're asking for.

-That's that's where this is heading.
+That's where this is heading.

 And that's fine with them.